carpentries/instructor-training/episodes/08-motivation.md

     and by extension that they therefore must be stupid for not being able to figure it out.
 *   Take over the learner's keyboard.
 It is rarely a good idea to type anything for your learners.
-    Doing so can be demotivating for the learner (as it implies you don't think they can do it themselves or that you don't want to wait for them).
+    Doing so can be demotivating for the learner (as it implies you do not think they can do it themselves or that you do not want to wait for them).
 It also wastes a valuable opportunity for your learner to develop muscle memory and other skills that are essential for independent work.
 *  Feign surprise.
-Saying things like "I cannot believe you don't know X" or "You've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they don't belong at the workshop, and it may prevent them from asking questions in the future.
+Saying things like "I cannot believe you do not know X" or "You've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they do not belong at the workshop, and it may prevent them from asking questions in the future.
 (For more on this see the Recurse Center's [Social Rules][recurse-social-rules]).